Andrew Murdoch (civil servant)

 Andrew Murdoch is a British civil servant serving as the Governor of Bermuda since 23 January 2025.
 Murdoch is also a barrister and has served as a commissioned officer in the British Royal Navy.
 Murdoch achieved the rank of commander and left the Royal Navy after serving as the Director of the Naval Legal Services from 2009 to 2011.

+He was also the owner of Palmerston (2014–2026), a black-and-white tuxedo cat, and the former Chief Mouser of the Foreign & Commonwealth Office (FCO) at Whitehall in London, and the "feline relations consultant" to Murdoch in his role as Governor of Bermuda.

 Career

 Early life and education

 Murdoch grew up on the coast, and spent his teenage years working on commercial fishing boats before becoming a sea cadet.
 He studied Geology at Durham University, graduating in 1994.

 Naval and legal career

 From 1990 to 1998 Murdoch was a midshipman in the Royal Navy as the deputy logistics officer of the HMS Campbeltown.
 As a lieutenant, Murdoch underwent legal training to become a barrister.
 He served as the Assistant Chief Naval Judge Advocate from 2001 to 2002.
 Then from 2003 to 2004 he was the logistics officer of the HMS York.

 Murdoch would continue to rise in the ranks of the navy's legal department, as from 2004 to 2005 he was the Higher Authority Legal Advisor for the Navy.
 From 2006 to 2008 he was a lieutenant commander and Deputy Fleet Legal Advisor before being appointed Fleet Legal Adviser.
 During the Iraq War from 2008 to 2009 he was the Coalition Maritime Force legal advisor in Bahrain.
 Murdoch finally reached the top of the naval legal ladder, serving as Director of the Naval Legal Services from 2009 to 2011.
 Murdoch would leave the Royal Navy as a commander.

 Afterwards, from 2011 to 2014 he was a legal advisor to the Foreign and Commonwealth Office for International Institutions and Security Policy.
 Then from 2015 to 2016 he was the legal director of the FCO's International Institutions and Security Policy.
 Starting from 2016 he is the Legal Director and Director of Ocean Policy of the Foreign, Commonwealth and Development Office.